 Predatory pricing occurs when a firm deliberately tries to push prices low enough to force rivals out of the market.

 Limit pricing means the incumbent firm sets a low price, and a high output, so that entrants cannot make a profit at that price.
 This is best achieved by selling at a price just below the average total costs (ATC) of potential entrants.
 This signals to potential entrants that profits are impossible to make.

 An incumbent may, over time, have built up a superior level of knowledge of the market, its customers, and its production costs.
 This superior knowledge can deter entrants into the market.

 Predatory acquisition involves taking-over a potential rival by purchasing sufficient shares to gain a controlling interest, or by a complete buy-out.
-As with other deliberate barriers, regulators, like the Competition Commission, may prevent this because it is likely to reduce competition.
+As with other deliberate barriers, regulators, like the Competition and Markets Authority (CMA), may prevent this because it is likely to reduce competition.

 Advertising is another sunk cost - the more that is spent by incumbent firms the greater the deterrent to new entrants.